nencydabhi14/KhataBook/README.md

 💁‍♀️ Details
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   👉 some Users enter two types of entries Income and Expence.
+   👉 some Users enter two types of entries Income and Expence..!